Claim: Castoreum, a secretion produced by beavers, is used as a food additive.

 beaver's typical diet of leaves and bark, castoreum doesn't "stink" as other similar animal secretions do, but rather has a musky, vanilla scent described at the perfume site Fragrantica as a "sharp spreading tar-like note that reminds one of the odor of birch tar or Russian leather" that when diluted in alcohol picks up "more pleasant, musky and fruity nuances."

-Because of its scent properties castoreum has long been employed in the perfume-making industry, and processed forms of castoreum have also been used as food additives, in the latter case primarily as enhancers of strawberry and raspberry flavorings found in products such as iced tea, ice cream, gelatin, candy, fruit-flavored drinks, and yogurt.
+Because of its scent properties castoreum has long been employed in the perfume-making industry, and processed forms of castoreum have also been used as food additives, in the latter case primarily as enhancers of vanilla, strawberry and raspberry flavorings found in products such as iced tea, ice cream, gelatin, candy, fruit-flavored drinks, and yogurt.

-The publicity afforded castoreum in recent years via the posting of various "Did you know?" items about it in social media is a bit overblown, however.
-The average consumer likely isn't encountering much (if any) castoreum in common food products these days, in large part because collecting the substance is difficult:
+However, the publicity afforded castoreum in recent years via alarmist food activists and "Did you know?" social media posts is vastly overblown.
+The use of castoreum in common food products today is exceedingly rare, in large part because collecting the substance is difficult (and therefore expensive):

 Getting a beaver to produce castoreum for purposes of food processing is tough.
 Foodies bent on acquiring some of the sticky stuff have to anesthetize the animal and then "milk" its nether regions.